Neviim Rishonim:

 Go to index page

-"Thy servant my husband is dead; and thou knowest that thy servant did fear YHWH (יהוה): and the creditor is come to take unto him my two sons to be bondmen."
+"Your servant my husband is dead, and you know that your servant yareet YHWH (יהוה).
+And the creditor is coming to take my two sons to be his slaves."

-4:4 And when thou art come in, thou shalt shut the door upon thee and upon thy sons, and shalt pour out into all those vessels, and thou shalt set aside that which is full.
+4:4 And when you have come in, you shall shut the door behind you and your sons; then pour it into all those vessels, and set aside the full ones."

-4:5 So she went from him, and shut the door upon her and upon her sons, who brought [the vessels] to her; and she poured out.
+4:5 So she went from him and shut the door behind her and her sons, who brought the vessels to her; and she poured it out.

-4:8 And it fell on a day, that Elisha passed to Shunem, where [was] a great woman; and she constrained him to eat bread.
-And [so] it was, [that] as oft as he passed by, he turned in thither to eat bread.
+4:8 Now there came a day when Elisha (אלישׁע) passed over to Shunem (שׁוּנם), where there was a prominent woman, and she persuaded him to eat lechem.
+And so it was, as often as he passed by, he turned in there to eat lechem.

-Behold now, I perceive that this [is] an set-apart man of Elohim (אלהים), which passeth by us continually.
+“Hinnei, I perceive that this is a set-apart man of Elohim (אלהים), who passes by us continually.

-4:10 Let us make a little chamber, I pray thee, on the wall; and let us set for him there a bed, and a table, and a stool, and a menorah: and it shall be, when he cometh to us, that he shall turn in thither.
+4:10 Please, let us make a small upper room on the wall; and let us put a bed for him there, and a table and a chair and a menorah; so it will be, whenever he comes to us, he can turn in there."

-4:11 And it fell on a day, that he came thither, and he turned into the chamber, and lay there.
+4:11 And it came to be on a day that he came there, and he turned in to the upper room and lay down there.

 4:12 And he said to Geichazi (גחזי) his servant: